buraksezer/olric/README.md

 ### Put

 Put sets the value for the given key.
-It overwrites any previous value for that key and it's thread-safe.
+It overwrites any previous value for that key, and it's thread-safe.

 ```go
 err := dm.Put("my-key", "my-value")